theopenlane/core/jsonschema/api-docs.md

 <a name="auth"></a>
 ## auth: object

-Auth settings including oauth2 providers and datum token configuration
+Auth settings including oauth2 providers and token configuration

 **Properties**